 Figure 7.
 Variation of sodium and some potentially toxic metals in filtered water samples from the Pilcomayo River.
 Samples taken during the 'borrachera' event are indicated with a triangle higher SS concentrations because of their benthic way of life, while P. lineatus and Leporinus sp. mainly occupy the middle and upper parts of the water column.
 The absence of dead Pimelodus sp., however, could also be explained by the low buoyancy of Pimelodus sp.
 The swim bladder of Pimelodus sp. is adjusted to stay at or near the water bottom (Alexander, 2009) and dead Pimelodus sp. may therefore remain below the water surface.
-Sodium concentrations showed a decrease in time due to dilution, which is caused by the increase of rainfall over time (Smolders et al., 2004).
-Concentrations of heavy metals in filtered water samples did not show higher values during the 'borrachera' than on other sampling dates.
-The occasionally higher concentrations of heavy metals might be caused by mining activities in the upstream part of the catchment (Hudson-Edwards et al., 2001; Smolders et al., 2003).
-Because of the pH of approximately 7.8 to 8.6, heavy metals are bound to SS and are hardly bio-available for fish (Chen et al., 1997).
-It is thus concluded that the 'borrachera' is unlikely to be caused by heavy metal toxicity.

-SS concentrations correspond to other fish species, it can be concluded that SS concentrations of more than 100 g l^{-1} measured during the 'borrachera' might very well be the cause of the observed fish mortality in the Pilcomayo River, irrespective of possible other causes which may have contributed to the mortality.
+SS concentrations correspond to other fish species, it can be concluded that SS concentrations of more than $100\,\mathrm{g\,l^{-1}}$ measured during the 'borrachera' might very well be the cause of the observed fish mortality in the Pilcomayo River, irrespective of possible other causes which may have contributed to the mortality.